Spring Garden Revival

 Post-Dethatching Stormwater Management in Compliance with Oak Brook’s MS4 Program

-• Overseeding within 24-48 hours (preferably sooner)
+• Immediate overseeding within 24-48 hours to stabilize soil

-• Using erosion control blankets on slopes over 10-15%
+• Use of erosion control blankets on slopes exceeding 10-15%

 1200 Oak Brook Road, Oak Brook, IL 60523